OCA/stock-logistics-warehouse/stock_orderpoint_automatic_creation/README.rst

 Stock Orderpoint Automatic Creation
 ===================================

-This module generates stock orderpoints automatically for a product when is created taking the company of the user who created the product as reference.
+This module automatically generates stock orderpoints for a product when it is created, based on the information from the user's company.
 Orderpoints creation can be automated from product, product category or company.

 Configuration